 Two of the newest bands seeing the light of day in the local hardcore scene are Royal Rumble and Lose The Life.
-The first is a 4 person outfit playing positive catchy hardcore with a demo recorded during summer 2010 and a new demo recording that will be finnished early autumn.
+The first is a four person outfit playing positive catchy hardcore with a demo recorded during summer 2010 and a new demo recording that will be finished early autumn.

 On the punk half of the punk/hardcore scene in Gothenburg the band Dörrterror can be found.
 They play trashy hardcore with Swedish lyrics about freeriding the trams and shoplifting.
 They are great.
 Further out on the punk genre-line is the quite new band Contorture, probably the most important crust band in Gothenburg right now, unfortunately they haven’t released anything yet.
 Vicious Irene is a punk’n’roll band that is very active and worth mentioning.

-Law & Order records is based in Gothenburg and besides records also puts out the great zine called… Law&Order!
+Law & Order records is based in Gothenburg and besides records also puts out the great zine called… Law & Order!
 L&O released the first recording by local heroes Stay Hungry.
 Actually only two members of Stay Hungry live in Gothenburg while the other two live in Linkoping on the East Coast.
-The band has also released a 12” on Reflection records in 2009 and has a new 12” on the way.
+The band has also released an LP on Reflection records in 2009 and has a new LP on the way.